 A recording clock may not be used to record time of an employee of an executive department in the District of Columbia.
-See Title 5, United States Code (U.S.C.), section 6106.
+See 5 U.S.C. § 6106.

 0205 T&A CERTIFICATION

 020501.
 Responsibility

 All T&A and supporting documents must be reviewed and approved by the supervisor or designated alternate certifier.
 The supervisor or designated alternate certifier must be aware of his or her responsibilities for ensuring accuracy of the reports and must have knowledge of the time worked and absence of employees for whom approval is given.